denlai-mshk/exportactivitylog/readme.md

 - Delete existing SQL virtual machine
 ```

-##  Step 6: Execute the checksqlahb.ps1 for checking
+##  Step 6: Execute the export.ps1
 Open powershell, locate to the script folder, execute  [export](export.ps1)
 ```
 .\export.ps1
 ```

-Check the activity log may takes 1-2 minutues for each resource group approximately.
+Check the activity log may takes **1-2 minutues for each resource group** approximately.
 Please be patient if your subscriptions have a lot of resource groups.

-After you see "Exporting is completed.
-Check the output-xxxxx.csv for details.", then it is done.
+After you see **"Exporting is completed.
+Check the output-xxxxx.csv for details."**, then it is done.